Possibilities within the Honours Programme

 You are capable of guiding the further development of your learning capacity.
 You are able to reflect on your own work and actions and determine the progress of your development.
 You are therefore able to determine your next steps.
 You can analyse what is effective and what is (or was) less effective or ineffective.
 Based on this you can redirect.
 You are aware of your personal standards and values and demonstrate a willingness to discuss them.

-Watch a number of videos about honors on our Youtube channel here.
+Watch a number of videos about honours on our Youtube channel here.

-You will receive an Honors degree if you meet the following criteria:
+You will receive an Honours degree if you meet the following criteria:

 - You have graduated with a Bachelor degree

-- You have met the conditions set by your study programme with regard to the Honors programme
+- You have met the conditions set by your study programme with regard to the Honours programme

-- You have successfully completed the Final Assessment Honors
+- You have successfully completed the Final Assessment Honours

 You compile a portfolio for your final assessment interview.
-In "Handbook Final assessment Honors - Instruction portfolio" you can read how things work.
+In "Handbook Final assessment Honours - Instruction portfolio" you can read how things work.
 If you show in the final assessment that you have mastered the competency profile Learning to Innovate, you have successfully completed the last part of the program.
-If you have met all of the above conditions, you will receive an Honors degree in addition to your diploma.
-You will also receive an explanation of the honors program with your diploma.
+If you have met all of the above conditions, you will receive an Honours degree in addition to your diploma.
+You will also receive an explanation of the honours program with your diploma.

-For the composition of your portfolio use the following document “Final Assessment Honors Portfolio”.
+For the composition of your portfolio use the following document “Final Assessment Honours Portfolio”.

 For the three people that you ask for 360 degree feedback, you can download the form here.

-An Honors degree is a great addition to your CV and an extra preparation for the labour market.
-You can use the Honors degree to distinguish yourself throughout future employment: ‘you have taken your studies into your own hands’.
-The competencies that you have obtained with the Honors Programme will be useful throughout your career.
+An Honours degree is a great addition to your CV and an extra preparation for the labour market.
+You can use the Honours degree to distinguish yourself throughout future employment: ‘you have taken your studies into your own hands’.
+The competencies that you have obtained with the Honours Programme will be useful throughout your career.
 Your certificate will have an extra reference.
-In addition to your diploma you will receive the Honors degree.
+In addition to your diploma you will receive the Honours degree.

-Graduated honors students can compete for the annual Exceed Expectations Scholarship, with which you can continue to develop along a self-formulated course.
+Graduated honours students can compete for the annual Exceed Expectations Scholarship, with which you can continue to develop along a self-formulated course.